SumitKumar-17/keystoneDB/README.md

 SELECT * from user where id=(1+2*2+(id=id)+id^id+id) AND id = id%2 AND id IS NOT NULL;
 select * from t1  where id is not null;
 DROP TABLE user;
+exit; -- keyword used to exit from the database
 ```

 More details in [test.sql](./test/test.sql):